Eschatologue/CM_wiki/docs/class/wizard/index.md

 If another Wizard feature gives you spells that you always have prepared, those spells don't count against the number of spells you can prepare with this feature, but those spells otherwise count as Wizard spells for you.

 #### Changing Your Prepared Spells

 Whenever you finish a Long Rest, you can change your list of prepared spells, replacing any of the spells there with spells from your spellbook.

 #### Spellcasting Ability

-Intelligence is your spellcasting ability for your Wizard spells.
+:ability-int: **Intelligence** is your spellcasting ability for your Wizard spells.

 #### Spellcasting Focus